Enter before 15 October!

 5

-In this era of climate change and its consequences on water resources, the question of the multi-use of blue gold is increasingly being raised.
-Between the preservation of high-quality water, the need for irrigation in agriculture, the protection of the environment and ecosystems, and the needs of tourism, particularly through the use of artificial snow, it is becoming imperative to find the right balance to maintain the viability of the system, while taking into account the different users.
+In this era of climate change and its impact on water resources, the issue of multi-use of blue gold is becoming increasingly important.
+Between preserving water quality, meeting irrigation needs for agriculture, protecting the environment and ecosystems, and meeting the needs of tourism, particularly through artificial snowmaking, it is becoming imperative to find the right balance to maintain the viability of the system, while taking into account the different users.

-Although the issues at stake in this multi-use facility are multiple, we would like to focus on three areas:
+Although there are many issues surrounding this multi-purpose use, we would like to focus on three areas:

 Infrastructures

 - How can new infrastructure be created to optimise water management?
-Recovery of ‘lost’ water for other uses (e.g. recovery of rainwater to clean solar panels, reuse of grey water for cleaning, etc.), capture of new unexploited sources…
+Recovery of ‘lost’ water for other uses (e.g. rainwater recovery for cleaning solar panels, grey water reuse for cleaning, etc.), capture of new unexploited sources, etc.

-- How can we create a network and bring together existing networks?
-Production of heat and cold using drinking water, wastewater or even surface water, production of electricity or hydrogen via drinking water and wastewater networks, etc.
+- How can existing networks be connected and converged?
+Heating and cooling using drinking water, wastewater or surface water, electricity or hydrogen production via drinking water and wastewater networks, etc.

 Governance

 - How can we prioritise uses and users?
-Who can collect what quantity?
-What is the minimum quantity to be guaranteed for whom?
+Who can withdraw what quantity?
+What is the minimum quantity that must be guaranteed for whom?

-- How can we make the best use of data to manage water networks?
+- How can data be best used to manage water networks?
 Collecting all data, using it but also storing it, transparency and data protection…

-- How can we transform water pricing models?
-Surcharging abuse, finding new models for valuing water…
+- How can water pricing models be transformed?
+Overcharge for abuse, find new models for valuing water, etc.

-- How can we improve the water footprint of users?
+- How can we improve users’ water footprint?
 How much water do we consume on average?
-Comparing user consumption with that of neighbours, measuring the human impact on the water’s journey…
+Compare users’ consumption with that of their neighbours, measure the human impact on the water cycle, etc.

-- How can we use gamification to raise awareness of water consumption?
-Becoming aware of one’s personal behaviour, communicating quick actions to be implemented to reduce one’s impact…
+- How can gamification be used to raise awareness of water consumption?
+Raising awareness of personal behaviour, communicating quick actions to reduce impact, etc.

 What awaits you in Val de Bagnes?

-With a surface area of 302 km2, Val de Bagnes is the 4th largest municipality in Switzerland.
-It has more than 10,000 inhabitants, from 65 different nationalities.
-In the latest survey carried out by the Confederation, residential and infrastructure areas represented 2.6% of its surface area, agricultural areas 14.5%, wooded areas 16.2% and unproductive areas 66.7%.
+With an area of 302 km2, Val de Bagnes is the fourth largest municipality in Switzerland.
+It has over 10,000 inhabitants of 65 different nationalities.
+According to the latest survey conducted by the Swiss Confederation, residential and infrastructure areas accounted for 2.6% of its surface area, agricultural areas 14.5%, wooded areas 16.2% and unproductive areas 66.7%.
 In terms of employment, the municipality has 6,657 jobs: 4.3% in the primary sector, 17% in the secondary sector and 79% in the tertiary sector.
 Tourism is one of the leading economic sectors, particularly through the resort of Verbier.

 The Val de Bagnes water networks have the following characteristics: